Remember to KISS before the travel – Keep It Simple and Short.

 It is always essential to check how roomy the inside is after you are satisfied with outside measurements.
 This operation will be challenging as many manufacturers do not speak about the interior volume.
 Search for the following features that maximize interior space.

 - Squared edges are always better than curved ones as the curves eat up some interior volume.

-- Integrated outer compartments: Outside zip compartments should be in line with the front body of the luggage.
+- Integrated outer compartments: Outside zip compartments should be in line with the front body of the Luggage.
 If they are overhanging, they waste space.

-Do Not Forget Warranty
+Do Not Forget the Warranty

 Do Not Forget to Check the Warranty